Kernel Linking¶

 Note

-This is a new functionality that requires a custom Architecture configuration.
-Please contact our support team for more details.
+This is a new functionality that requires Architecture 8.0.0 or higher.

 Add the following Application Options to your Kernel project: